grotius-cnc/hal-kinematics/next/readme.md

-This is a qt project that produces the libnex.so file.
+For non qt users, you can create the libnext.so library by running :

+$ ./install.sh